apocaliss92/scrypted-advanced-notifier/README.md

 ### Audio (only on camera)

 **Audio rules will activate only if a source of audio measurement is active.
-These are currently probided by Basic object detector (Audio detector mixin) and Frigate Bridge (Frigate audio detector).**
+The plugin provides an onboarded audio analyser, which will activate when any audio rule is running.**
 Audio rules will monitor the audio received by the camera

 - Create a new rule adding a new text in the `Audio rules` selector and hit save.
 A new tab will appear